PE and Rec Policies

 - Treat the facilities, equipment, fellow participants, and staff members with respect.
 Facilities and equipment must be used for intended purposes only.

-- Access for those with valid membership is only allowed through scanning their own UO ID card or using a set up hand scan with their UO ID.
+- Access for those with valid membership is only allowed through scanning their own UO ID card or by using the PE and Rec app.
 Exceptions will not be made and no other form of ID can be used as alternative.

 - There is risk of personal injury in all physical activity.
 Be aware that you participate voluntarily and assume sole responsibility for your own medical or emergency needs.